What is a VPN and Why Would You Use One?

 VPNs can be misused, so it's important to understand when and how you might unintentionally break state and national laws.
 Consider not using VPNs for the following reasons:

-Using a VPN won’t magically legalize an illegal online activity.
-The illegal activity will continue to be illegal even if you use a VPN.
+Using a VPN won’t magically make an illegal online activity legal.
+The illegal activity will remain illegal even if you use a VPN.

 But are VPNs legal?
 Mostly, yes.
 VPNs are legal in most countries, but it’s typically best to research local laws and policies before traveling abroad.

-It might not be possible to hide your online activity completely, and using a VPN won’t change that.
+It might not be possible to completely hide your online activity, and using a VPN won’t change that.
 A VPN could help hide some of your activity, including from your ISP, but different websites could still track your movements online using computer cookies.

 Cookies are small files that are stored on your device or browser.
-They keep track of your requests and are often used by websites to customize your user experience.
+They track your requests and are often used by websites to personalize your user experience.

 VPNs aren’t designed to increase internet speeds and could have the opposite effect.
 Using a VPN won’t always have a dramatic slowing effect on your internet, but it might be noticeable in some situations.